 (c) refuse to approve the plan.

+(1A) The local government must not approve a local development plan under subclause (1) if —

+(a) the local development plan amends or replaces a deemed-to-comply provision of the R-Codes; and

+(b) under the R-Codes, the Commission’s approval is required for the local development plan; and

+(c) the Commission has not approved the local development plan.

 (2) The local government is to be taken to have refused to approve a local development plan if the local government has not made a decision under subclause (1) —

-(a) if the plan was advertised — within the period of 60 days after the last day for making submissions specified in a notice given or published under clause 50(2) or a longer period agreed between the local government and a person other than the local government who prepared the plan; or
+(a) if the plan was advertised — within the period of 60 days after the last day for making submissions specified in accordance with clause 50(5) or a longer period agreed between the local government and a person other than the local government who prepared the plan; or

 (b) if the plan was not advertised — within the period of 60 days after the resolution not to advertise the plan was made by the local government or a longer period agreed between the local government and a person other than the local government who prepared the plan.